bin315a1/NoteSquire/README.md

 <img src="https://user-images.githubusercontent.com/42255588/55292099-5ace0c00-539b-11e9-9e2a-f683b8f7dfe0.png" width="80%" height="80%">

 # Try it out
-- Note: implementation for the website/ upload is not finished yet, and you a working GCP API Key for the epython module to work.
+- Note: implementation for the website/ upload is not finished yet, and you a working GCP API Key for the python module to work.

 1) Take a picture of the page of notes; make sure the handwriting is clear and spaced out properly, and indicate the left-top and bottom-right borders with the specific syntax: <imgB>[index] <imgE>[index]